GENERAL TERMS AND CONDITIONS OF SALE

 The Products shall remain the FFT’s property until the full payment of the Order price by the Purchaser, which the Purchaser acknowledges and accepts.

 4.1.
-The essential characteristics of the E-Gift Cards are described on the Website.
+The essential characteristics of the Gift Cards & E-Gift Cards are described on the Website.

 4.2.
-The E-Gift Card(s) enable the purchase of all the items and services available in the Roland-Garros Stores and the Products available on the Website [excluding the purchase of Gift Card(s) and E-Gift Card(s)], including the goods, services and Products that are the subject of Promotions and/or sales.
+The Gift Cards & E-Gift Card(s) enable the purchase of all the items and services available in the Roland-Garros Stores and the Products available on the Website [excluding the purchase of Gift Card(s) and E-Gift Card(s)], including the goods, services and Products that are the subject of Promotions and/or sales.

 4.3.
 The Purchaser can credit the E-Gift Card with an amount of their choice, between twenty euros (€20) and one hundred and fifty euros (€150).

 4.4.
-The E-Gift Card(s) are only available to purchase in Euros (€) and only enable the payment of Products on the Website and goods and services within Roland-Garros Stores in Euros.
+The Gift Cards & E-Gift Card(s) are only available to purchase in Euros (€) and only enable the payment of Products on the Website and goods and services within Roland-Garros Stores in Euros.

 4.5.
 No special discounts shall be granted for the purchase of an E-Gift Card.

 4.6.
-The E-Gift Card(s) can be used several times until their balance is used up.
+The Gift Cards & E-Gift Card(s) can be used several times until their balance is used up.
 For a purchase costing more than the balance of the E-Gift Card, all other usual payment methods are accepted as a supplement [excluding Gift Card(s) and E-Gift Card(s)].

 4.7.
-The E-Gift Card(s) can be used for one (1) year as from their activation date.
+The Gift Cards & E-Gift Card(s) can be used for one (1) year as from their activation date.
 The activation of E-Gift Card(s) is triggered when the Purchaser orders them.
+The activation of the Gift Card is triggered when the purchaser buys them.

 4.8.
-The E-Gift Card(s) cannot give rise to any exchange, nor any (total or partial) reimbursement, even in the event of their loss or theft.
+The Gift Cards & E-Gift Card(s) cannot give rise to any exchange, nor any (total or partial) reimbursement, even in the event of their loss or theft.

 ARTICLE 5 - ORDER